-Ask your doctor to check your feet at every visit, and call your doctor if you notice that a sore is not healing well.
+Ask your healthcare provider to check your feet at every visit, and call your healthcare provider if you notice that a sore is not healing well.

 Wear socks if your feet become cold at night.
 Do not use heating pads or hot water bottles.

 Wear thick, soft socks and avoid wearing slippery stockings, mended stockings, or stockings with seams.